All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Check your GLP-1 eligibility

-Use our free BMI Calculator to see if you may qualify for physician-supervised GLP-1 therapy.
+Use our free BMI Calculator to see if you may qualify for provider-reviewed GLP-1 therapy.

 Try the BMI Calculator →

 Pre-surgical phase (optional, 1-2 weeks before): Some providers prescribe a short pre-surgical peptide course to prepare the body for healing.
 BPC-157 at a moderate dose may help establish a pro-healing environment before the surgical trauma occurs.
-However, you must disclose this to your surgeon.
+But you must disclose this to your surgeon.
 Some surgeons prefer no supplements or peptides in the pre-operative period.

 Immediate post-operative period (days 1-7): Most providers wait until the acute post-operative phase has passed before starting peptides.
 During this period, your body's natural inflammatory response is doing important work.
 Inflammation is part of healing, and interfering with it too early could be counterproductive.